av-mae-uf/av1tenth-docs/docs/assignments/homeworks/homework10.rst

 Task
 ^^^^

-Your task is to have your vehicle autonomously navigate along a path through the points (latitude/longitude) that were given in class.
+Your task is to have your vehicle autonomously navigate along a path through the points (latitude/longitude) that were given in class using the Stanley Controller.
+It is finally time to put everything you have learned together.
+Good luck!